ucb-sejits/ctree-tutorial/2-debugging.rst

 ``CtreeNode``.
 This can happen if such node doesn't have an obvious C analogue and so was not converted by the ``PyBasicConversions``.
 If that is the case you will have to create you own transformations to convert this node to something inherited from ``CtreeNode``.
-This will be seen in the next chapter.
+This will be seen in the next sections.

 In the other hand, it may also happen that you didn't run the ``PyBasicConversions`` on part of the code.
 Let's modify the code to not call